-LLMs like OpenAI's text-embedding-ada-002 generate vector embeddings, numerical representations of text semantics.
+LLMs like OpenAI’s text-embedding-ada-002 generate vector embeddings, i.e., numerical representations of text semantics.
 These embeddings facilitate semantic-based rather than literal textual matches.
-Additionally, LLMs like gpt-4 or gpt-3.5-turbo predict text completions based on previous context.
+Additionally, LLMs like gpt-4 or gpt-3.5-turbo can predict text completions based on information provided from these contexts.

 Pinecone is a vector database designed for storing and querying high-dimensional vectors.
 It provides fast, efficient semantic search over these vector embeddings.